 Reducing stimulation may be effective for some infants with colic, much like its effectiveness in children with migraines.
 Techniques may include reducing the lighting in the room, turning down loud music and avoiding toys that make noise, keeping siblings and pets in another room, avoiding strong odors or perfumes, and rocking the baby gently may have beneficial effects.
 Feeding the infant in a darkened room may facilitate infant sleep.

 Comparisons have been made between infants with colic who were treated with massage and those who were treated with rocking.
 While there are reductions in crying time for both treatment groups in one study, the greatest reduction was seen in infants undergoing regular massage by their mothers.
 However, other studies examining the effects of massage have been inconsistent in demonstrating effectiveness.
 While the effectiveness of massage may not be concrete, it is at least a safe intervention that may improve parental-infant bonding and can be used in any intervention for colic.

 In the absence of other obvious causes, infants who meet the Rome IV criteria can be confidently diagnosed with colic.
-These criteria, which are modifications of the original "Rule of Three," include inconsolable crying or fussiness for 3 or more hours per day, during 3 or more days for 1 or more weeks.
+These criteria, which are modifications of the original "Rule of 3s" include inconsolable crying or fussiness for 3 or more hours per day, during 3 or more days for 1 or more weeks.
 Etiologies are likely multifactorial, and treatment recommendations vary based on those potential etiologies.
-However, the strongest evidence for effective treatment recommendations includes eliminating potential allergens (dairy, eggs, fish, nuts, fish, soy, and wheat) from the diets of mothers who are breastfeeding and switching bottle-fed infants to hydrolyzed formulas.
+However, the strongest evidence for effective treatment recommendations includes eliminating potential allergens (cow's milk being the most common) from the diets of mothers who are breastfeeding and switching bottle-fed infants to hydrolyzed formulas.
 Weaker levels of evidence also support supplementing breastfed infants with Lactobacillus reuteri but do not endorse supplementing formula-fed infants with those probiotics.